dw012800/jobs/README.md

 This time, because you'll be creating a full-stack app with a server, we cannot just deploy to Netlify.
 Netlify only hosts _static_ projects (i.e. projects without a server).
 Thus, we have to learn a new way to deploy to something called Heroku, which _does_ host full-stack apps like the ones you'll be building.
 Additionally, you will have to use a cloud-based version of Mongo, called Atlas.

-**This deployment is more complex than the netlify pages deployment, so please use the one you did this morning for this project.**
+**This deployment is more complex than the netlify pages deployment.
+We will be covering deployment and Atlas on Tuesday so don't worry about doing the stuff in the markdowns below yet.
+For now, just make sure you have successfully gotten your Heroku credits that we registered for earlier this week.
+If you haven't please reach out to an instructor asap.**

 - [Deploying to Heroku](./Deployment/HEROKU.md)
 - [Setting up MongoDB Atlas](./Deployment/1.%20MONGODB_ATLAS.md)